Butterfly joint

-A butterfly joint, also called a bow tie, dovetail key, Dutchman joint, or Nakashima joint, is a type of joint or inlay used to hold two or more pieces of woods together.
+A butterfly joint, also called a bow tie, dovetail key, Dutchman joint, or Nakashima joint, is a type of joint or inlay used to hold two or more pieces of wood together.
 These types of joints are mainly used for aesthetics, but they can also be used to reinforce cracks in pieces of wood, doors, picture frames, or drawers.

 A dovetail key resembles two dovetails connected at the narrow part.
 A negative of the hole is cut out of the board the butterfly will be placed in and the butterfly is then fitted, keeping the joint together.
 The wood used for the butterfly is usually a contrasting wood, often walnut.

 History

 Dutchman Joint

 The term Dutchman is used when a patch or inlay covers a miss-cut or an imperfect piece of wood.
 A Dutchman can also cover a knot in the wood.
 A Dutchman can be wood or metal.
-The origin of the name is from San Francisco after the gold rush.
-All types of European craftsmen came to California to earn a living.
+The name originated in San Francisco after the gold rush, when all types of European craftsmen came to California to earn a living.
 The term Dutchman is slang given to the woodworking process of inserting patches.
-The term Dutchman has been found in the literature of John Russell Bartlett in the Dictionary of Americanisms and Edward H. Knight's American Mechanical Dictionary.
+The term has been found in the literature of John Russell Bartlett, in the Dictionary of Americanisms, and in Edward H. Knight's American Mechanical Dictionary.